nhrones/NewDice/readme.md

 # Surface GUI Dice Game

 Yes it's my same old poker-dice game you've all seen on many platforms.
-Now, its on my Surface framework, writen in pure deno typescript!
+Now, its back on my newly updated Surface framework!

 ## Note:
 If you add or rename a View, be sure to run ./dev.ts/ to update the manifest!